 Understanding cancer for medical language professionals

-This webinar is perfect for language professionals who want to find out more about medical terminology and enhance their translation value.
+This video is perfect for language professionals who want to find out more about medical terminology and enhance their translation value.

 Cancer is an extremely serious and life-threatening disease.
 Indeed, a large portion of clinical trials performed today study anti-neoplastics and their different combinations.
 A sound grasp of the basics behind the body’s cellular function is essential in order to have a good understanding of cancer when translating or editing in the field of oncology or associated subjects (e.g. clinical trials).

-This webinar is aimed at both beginner and more established medical and pharmaceutical translators and authors’ editors.
-It will aim to increase their knowledge and confidence with cancer and give them a more comprehensive and fuller picture of what lies beneath the surface of this vast topic in both cellular and clinical terms.
+This video is aimed at both beginner and more established medical and pharmaceutical translators and authors’ editors.
+It aims to increase their knowledge and confidence with cancer and give them a more comprehensive and fuller picture of what lies beneath the surface of this vast topic in both cellular and clinical terms.
 This will enable them to go that extra mile when broaching this complex topic in oncology-associated translation work.

-The talk will start with some facts and figures and an up to date glossary of terminology and conventions.
+The video starts with some facts and figures and an up to date glossary of terminology and conventions.
 The concept of cancer as a cellular disease will then be discussed.
 Cell cycle and cell division.
 Meiosis and mitosis.
 Modes of cancer spread: local, vascular and lymphatic invasion.
 Transcoelomic spread.
 Common sites of metastases.
 Cancer genes: oncogenes and tumour suppressors.
 Staging, grading, diagnosis and treatment.
 Tumour markers.
-Attendees will be given the opportunity to put into practice what they have learned.
-Towards the end some tips and links to further reading and resources will be provided.
-Q&A session to close the webinar.

 Jason Willis-Lee, MITI (www.jasonwillislee.com) graduated in physiology after training as a doctor for over three years at Bristol Medical School including one year’s full hospital training.
 He put in a brief stint as a clinical research associate before switching into applied linguistics and earning a postgraduate diploma in translating and interpreting from the University of Bath.